florimondmanca/limier/docs/concepts.rst

 and `bool` maps to a `Equiv` that would map `"true"` and `"True"` to `True` as well as `"false"` and `"False"` to `False`.

-For this reason, Colon has a notion of **converter alias** which allows to use the Python built-in instead of the actual `Converter` object.
+For this reason, Deduce has a notion of **converter alias** which allows to use the Python built-in instead of the actual `Converter` object.
 This makes for a cleaner, more transparent and more pythonic API.